Fighting herpes outbreaks with Acyclovir

 How long does it take to work?

-Herpes sores usually disappear in a few days after starting treatment.
+Herpes sores usually disappear within a few days after starting treatment.
 Effectiveness is noted by crusting over and healing of sores.
 If you suffer from chronic herpes outbreaks, you may require long-term therapy with acyclovir.